 Almost all of Fadi’s students at Lindblom are non-Arabs and the first activity he does with them is ask them “what do you know about Jordan, Palestine, the Arab world?” and they write all they know.
 Then at the end of the semester, he has them do the same activity in order to see what they’ve learned and how their perspectives have changed.
 He says every year he is amazed by how much their ideas change, and he is both impressed and encouraged by his students’ willingness to travel to Morocco, Jordan, and Qatar.

 When asked about the value of studying Arabic, Fadi explains that, although Arabic is considered a critical language, it is also a beautiful language that should be studied just for the sake of learning.
 Arabic songs, poetry, and sayings are fun to learn, and Fadi believes his students enjoy Arabic because there is such great depth to its literature, film, and visual arts.
 Fadi also believes that a large number of students learning Arabic will lead to a better understanding of the Arab world, especially at a time when the Middle East is so frequently portrayed in a negative light.

 Last year, Fadi attended a demonstration in downtown Chicago that was in support of Syrian refugees.
 While there, he ran into eight of his former students, and he believes it was his Arabic class that sparked their interest in the region and its cultures.
 Impressed and inspired by his students civic-mindedness, Fadi says that this is the reason he teaches Arabic.
 He hopes that in the future we will see more schools following Lindblom's example and more students studying the language.

 Hannah Porter and Alexander Barna

-Support for Fadi and other Arabic language educators in the Chicago area was made possible through CMES' Title VI National Resource Grant from the U.S. Department of Education.
+Support for Fadi and other Arabic language educators in the Chicago area is made possible through CMES' Title VI National Resource Center grant from the U.S. Department of Education.